markuszakarias/cloud-project-discordbot/README.md

 We added a wrapper module to easily abstract the call to the existing caching system which makes it easier to handle cache when calling functions.

 https://github.com/josemiguelmelo/gocacheable

+## Webhook (notification)
+The webhook is used as a functionality to notify selected user with the weather details of the day, every day at 8am.
+When the server starts it sends a notification at once, and then calculates the time uintil 8am.
+So after the first notification gets send at 8am, then the webhook wil run every 24 hour after that.
+The webhook information is stored in Cloud Firestore, and has a collection where each document represent one webhook/user.
+The document has only two fiels, City (city to get weather information from) and UserId (uniqe user id in Discord).
+We know we could have UserId as document id, but if the project where to expand in a way that users could have multiple webhooks, then that solution would not have worked.

+## Deployment
+We have decided to deploy the bot on Azure.
+We use the Azure Container Registry which store our docker image, and we use this together with Azure App Service which runs the application.